havocp/xsbt-wiki/Getting-Started/Getting-Started-Hello.md

 sbt.version=0.11.0
 ```

-From 0.10 onwards, sbt is 99% compatible from release to release.
+From 0.10 onwards, sbt is 99% source compatible from release to release.
 Still,
 setting the sbt version in `project/build.properties` avoids any potential
 confusion.